ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 select * from owners;
 ```

+!!!
+Tip
+    If you added a different user than *alice* you should see that user in place of *alice* on your screen.

-Please let the instructors know, if you don't see your owner listed.
+Please let the instructors know, if you don't see your owner you added listed.

 Congratulations, you have completed this part of the workshop!
-You may move on to the next part, [PetClinic + OpenShift Pipelines = CI](pipeline.md).
+You may move on to the next part, by clicking next on the bottom of the page.